-After the services present in a building are determined the impact score is assest based on various impact criteria (energy savings, comfort improvements, flexibility towards the energy grid, etc.).
+After the services present in a building are determined the impact score is assessed based on various impact criteria (energy savings, comfort improvements, flexibility towards the energy grid, etc.).
 Based on a checklist these impacts and functionalities are then aggregated into an overall score displaying the smart readiness of a building.
-The result can be presented as as an overall single score, as a relative score (e.g. indicating that a building achieves 65% of its potential smartness impacts) or as a label classification (e.g. SRI label class ‘B’).
+The result can be presented as an overall single score, as a relative score (e.g. indicating that a building achieves 65% of its potential smartness impacts) or as a label classification (e.g. SRI label class ‘B’).
 Sub-scores can also be presented (e.g. 72% on energy savings and 63% on comfort).

 Want to know what this practically could look like?
 To start the analysis of bringing the smart readiness indicator into practice, the methodology was tested for the EnergyVille office building in Genk, Belgium and a traditional single family house located in Manchester, UK.
-The results were shown in a recently presented webinar by Stijn Verbeke and Paul Van Tichelen.
+The results were shown in a webinar presented by Stijn Verbeke and Paul Van Tichelen.
 You can watch it here.